amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 So that all leads me to thoughts about dynamic perspective trasformation calculation.
 But here is sort of "chicken-egg" problem.
 To detect ROI for transformation estimation i'll need lane lines or, at least vanishing points.

 So here is the huge field of research for me.
 My first guess her is to look to "structure for motion" methods or similar methods of 3D scene estimation.
-Stereo vision looks promising as well.
+Stereo vision looks promising as well, but does not meets project requirements - only one camera at my disposal.